jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 06/28 : Corrected typo's in the osDisk for vm and vmss
 - 06/24 : Added support for OsDisk from schema for virtualMachine and VirtualMachineScalsets
 - 06/24 : Added zones parameter to appgw template
 - 06/24 : Updated NSG to accomodate ApplicationGateway_V2 rules